jgerstmayr/EXUDYN/README.rst

 +  Some objects, e.g., \ ``ObjectGenericODE2``\  or \ ``ObjectRigidBody``\ , provide customized a function \ ``graphicsDataUserFunction``\ .
 This user function just returns a list of GraphicsData, see theDoc.pdf.
 With this function you can change the shape of the body in every step of the computation.
 +  Specifically, the \ ``graphicsDataUserFunction``\  in \ ``ObjectGround``\  can be used to draw any moving background in the scene.

-Note that all kinds of graphicsUserPythonFunctions need to be called from the main (=computation) process as Python functions may not be called from separate threads (GIL).
+Note that all kinds of \ ``graphicsDataUserFunction``\ s need to be called from the main (=computation) process as Python functions may not be called from separate threads (GIL).
 Therefore, the computation thread is interrupted to execute the \ ``graphicsDataUserFunction``\  between two time steps, such that the graphics Python user function can be executed.
 There is a timeout variable for this interruption of the computation with a warning if scenes get too complicated.

 Color and RGBA
 ==============